meixinbin/draggable/examples/README.md

     - (optional) Disable minification by removing the Uglify entry.
 5. Open `src/components/Document/Head.html`.
 6. Remove both the `runtime` and `vendor` scripts.

-### Root

-This folder simply contains any files that need to be copied to the root `dist/` folder, such as a `manifest.json` or `.htaccess`.
-There should be no reason to alter files in this folder.

 ## Running a server / watching files